-Please read and save these instructions.
+Please read and save these instructions

 This Use & Care Guide provides specific operating instructions for your model.
-Use your unit only as instructed in this guide.
+Use your refrigerator only as instructed in this Use & Care Guide.
 These instructions are not meant to cover every possible condition and situation that may occur.
-Common sense and caution must be practiced when installing, operating, and maintaining any appliance.
+Common sense and caution must be practiced when installing, operating and maintaining any appliance.